ankit595/AI-Learning-Companion/README.md

 - All persistent data (`chroma_db/`, `memory.db`, `notes/`, `data/`) lives on disk and is gitignored — nothing is lost between restarts.
-- `plan.txt` tracks the full build history and roadmap for this project.
-- Before sharing or open-sourcing this repo, see the "BEFORE PUSHING TO A PUBLIC / SHARED REPO" checklist in `plan.txt` for steps to remove any internal/corporate-specific configuration.